anishgoyal1108/Basic-x86-ASM-Web-Server/README.md

 ## Limitations

 - The server currently supports only basic HTTP features and does not handle multiple concurrent requests efficiently beyond the forking mechanism.
+   - This is compounded by the fact that the Linux kernel does not check for a listening file descriptor from a child process before the parent process calls `accept()`.
+This doesn't have any negative behavior other than flooding the logs from calling `accept()` over and over again.
+This can be fixed by waiting for the child process to fully close before calling `accept()` from the parent.
 - It lacks comprehensive error handling and logging, making it unsuitable for production use.
 - The request size is limited by the buffer size defined in the code.